 The cone of shame

 Coco was not too happy with the lampshade that he had to wear.
-He was offered food in the hospital but refused, so it was important that he ate at home.
+He was offered food in the hospital but refused, so he needed to eat at home.
 And eat he did!
 He just didn’t like hospital food.

 He flunked the LampShade Test on Day 1.
-Coco was a licker, as soon as the LS was off, he went for the stitches, so back on it went, and on it stayed for the next 2 weeks until the stitches were removed.
+Coco was a licker.
+As soon as the LS was off, he went for the stitches, so back on it went, and on it stayed for the next two weeks until the stitches were removed.

-It is important that your dog does not lick the incision.
+Your dog mustn’t lick the incision.
 Twenty minutes of licking can undo two days of healing!
 However, I don’t blame the poor dogs for hating the “lampshade”!
-There are some alternative products out there now, such as the ProCollar, that are worth considering.
+Some alternative products out there now, such as the ProCollar, are worth considering.

 Caring for the incision

-The incision was about 2 in. long in the inner side of his left knee.
+The incision was about two in. long on the inner side of his left knee.
 It looked puffy and red, and fluid gathered just below around the ankle.
 Nevertheless, the boy limped around like a trooper.
 Oblivion is bliss!
-I was glad to see that he actually used that leg gently, instead of hopping on 3 legs.
+I was glad to see that he used that leg gently instead of hopping on three legs.
 You would want your dog to use that leg right away.

-I put an ice pack on the knee for a few minutes 3, 4 times a day.
-He didn’t like it that much but it helped to get the swelling down.
-Nothing drastic happened but it didn’t hurt either.
-I also massaged the whole leg gently every day and worked on his Passive Range of Motion (PROM) by moving his leg for him as shown to me by the vet tech.
-Coco was very good and didn’t complain about it.
+I put an ice pack on the knee for a few minutes 3 to 4 times a day.
+He didn’t like it that much, but it helped get the swelling down.
+Nothing drastic happened, but it didn’t hurt either.
+I also massaged the whole leg gently every day and worked on his Passive Range of Motion (PROM) by moving his leg for him, as shown to me by the vet tech.
+Again, Coco was outstanding and didn’t complain about it.

-He was kept in the living room with doggy bed and comforters on the floor, separated from my other 2 dogs.
+He was kept in the living room with a doggy bed and comforters on the floor, separated from my other two dogs.
 They had supervised visits, but rough play was not allowed.
-The couch cushions were all lifted up so there would be no risk of jumping on and off.
-Daily 5-10 min. potty breaks on a short leash.
-That’s pretty much the routine for the first 2 weeks.
+The couch cushions were all lifted so there would be no risk of jumping on and off.
+Daily 5-10 minute potty breaks on a short leash.
+That’s pretty much the routine for the first two weeks.

-TIP At this point, I would add in a tip for dog owners.
-Take a week (or 2) off as vacation, you’ll need it.
-It lessens the stress off your mind worrying about the care of your dog, trust me on that.
+At this point, I would add a suggestion for dog owners.
+Take a week (or 2) off as vacation.
+You’ll need it.
+It lessens the stress off your mind worrying about the care of your dog.
+Trust me on that.
 Face it, when your dog tears a cruciate ligament, you are screwed!

-TIP Rawhide chew bones, kong toys, etc. are useful to keep the dog entertained while he cannot have any real physical activities.
-Coco chewed up a brand new doggy bed because he was bored.
+Rawhide chew bones, kong toys, etc., help keep the dog entertained while he cannot have any real physical activities.
+For example, Coco chewed up a brand new doggy bed because he was bored.

-TIP If your dog loves car rides, your car can serve as a very good and effective crate to confine his movement.
-Coco can sleep in the back of my SUV in the garage for hours, and often refuses to come out.
+If your dog loves car rides, your car can serve as a perfect and practical crate to confine his movement.
+For example, Coco can sleep in the back of my SUV in the garage for hours and often refuses to come out.
 (Only in ideal weather, of course.)

 Two weeks post-op

-That same day, Coco met with the Canine Rehabilitation Therapist in the same hospital facility.
-The consultation was included in the surgical procedure, a wonderful idea.
-The therapist said Coco was progressing very well on his own, and did not need special exercises other than the routine ones to further promote muscle strength, which was the ultimate goal of rehab.
+Coco met with the Canine Rehabilitation Therapist in the same hospital facility that same day.
+The consultation was included in the surgical procedure, a fantastic idea.
+The therapist said Coco was progressing very well on his own and did not need special exercises other than the routine ones to promote further muscle strength, which was the ultimate goal of rehab.
 She suggested an easy workout routine: sit and up, sit and up.
-It is like doing squads.
+It is like doing squats.

 Coco was also given a trial run on the hydrotherapy treadmill.
 He was terrified at first because he didn’t know how it worked.
 I decided to enroll him in several sessions to speed up his rehab.
-I was told all dogs were scared until they figured out how it worked.
+They told me all dogs were scared until they figured out how it worked.
 Anyway, Coco does very well now trotting along, starting for 10 mins, then 15, then 20, each session (pic).
-He now knows what to do, but he gets frustrated for not being able to go anywhere, he would start biting the foam noodles or taking it out on the pool toys.
+He now knows what to do, but he gets frustrated for not being able to go anywhere.
+He would start biting the foam noodles or taking it out on the pool toys.
 Silly Coco!

 One month post surgery

-Well, it’s been over a month now since surgery.
-Coco is walking, trotting, even lunging, as if nothing had happened, except he is always on a leash outdoor and is not allowed to take off.
-It is beneficial to walk him uphill for exercise at this stage, where he is forced to use both hind legs to push forward.
-Stairs are also a good rehab tool, providing that he walks up slowly.
+A month after the surgery, Coco was walking, trotting, and even lunging as if nothing had happened, except he was always on a leash outdoor so he wouldn’t take off.
+It was beneficial to walk him uphill for exercise at this stage to encourage him to use both hind legs to push forward.
+Stairs were also a good rehab tool, providing that Coco walked up slowly.

-Some observations of his leg at this point: When he stands, he tends to ease on the leg, not putting 100% pressure on it.
-It might tremble at times.
-And he will limb after a long workout on the treadmill or a long walk.
-I believe it gets sore.
+Some observations of his leg at this point: When he stood, he tended to ease on the leg, not putting 100% pressure on it.
+It would tremble at times.
+And Coco would lump after a long workout on the treadmill or a long walk.
+I believe it got sore.
 It is all part of recovery.
-I make sure I have some Rimadyl at hands in case he needs to ease the pain.
+I made sure I had some Rimadyl at hand in case he needed to ease the pain.

-Sadly, as it often happens, Coco’s other ACL failed too and Coco had the second surgery on Wednesday and is now recovering at home.
+Sadly, as often, Coco’s other ACL failed too, and Coco had to undergo a second surgery.

 Coco’s TPLO story is shared with us by @trailerparkdogs.
 Coco and Goose are badass dudes who luv their anipals.
 Part-time Doggy D&G for diva dogs and band members of da Shibbering Cheetos @ShibberingC.
 Those guys rock!